twostraws/Inferno/README.md

 ## How are shaders written?

-Shaders are written in the Metal Shading Language shading language (MSL), which is a simple, fast, and extremely efficient C-like language that is optimized for high-performance GPU operations.
-When you activate a shader in your app, it gets loaded and compiled at runtime, and in doing so should be optimized for whatever device the user has.
+Shaders are written in the Metal Shading Language (MSL), which is a simple, fast, and extremely efficient language based on C++ that is optimized for high-performance GPU operations.
+Metal shaders are compiled at build-time and linked into a `.metallib` file.
+When you activate a shader in your app, the corresponding Metal function is loaded from the `metallib` and is then used to create a program to be executed on the GPU.

 SwiftUI is able to work with a variety of Metal shaders, depending on what kind of effect you're trying to create.